Sustainable Vision Program Guidelines

 NCIIA defines an E-Team as a multidisciplinary group of students, faculty, and industry mentors working together to bring a technology-based invention (product or service) to market.
 The "E" stands for entrepreneurship.

+Sustainable Vision grants fund programs dedicated to the development of technology inventions and innovations in areas such as: energy, health (medical devices, sanitation, etc.), clean air and water, nutrition and agriculture, IT and shelter.
 Other compelling applications beyond those listed above that meet the Sustainable Vision program criteria will also be considered.

 The following institutional representatives must verify their support of your proposal by responding to an automated email request from the grants system (triggered within the online proposal process) prior to final submission.